Types

 Parameterized Types

-In Standard ML, the types int list and string list and ((int * string) -> bool) list are all different, but they are all instances of the parameterized type 'a list.
+The trick is us type variables.
+All those types are all instances of the parameterized type 'a list.
 Lots of languages are like this.
 Here are some simple examples:

 LanguageExample Parameterized TypeExample Instantiated TypeNotes